Django Interview Questions

 6. What built-in security features does Django provide (e.g., XSS, CSRF, SQL injection protection)?

-Django provides several built-in security features to protect web applications from common vulnerabilities and attacks.
+Django provides several built-in security features to protect web applications from common vulnerabilities.

 CSRF Protection: Uses CSRF tokens in forms to prevent Cross-Site Request Forgery attacks.

-SQL Injection Protection: Django ORM uses parameterized queries, preventing direct injection of malicious SQL.
+SQL Injection Protection: Django ORM uses parameterized queries, preventing malicious SQL injection.

 XSS Protection: Automatically escapes variables in templates to prevent Cross-Site Scripting attacks.